Trusted Legal Guidance In Matters Of Child Support

 Florida statutes use each parent’s total net income to determine how much child support is owed.
-At Saunders Law Group, we use a specialized software program that can provide you with a relatively accurate estimate of what a party may owe in child support.
+At Saunders Law Group in Bartow, Florida, our lawyers use a specialized software program that can provide you with a reasonably accurate estimate of what a parent may owe in child support.

-A parent who desires visitation with his or her child must request that the court establish a “Parenting Plan.”
-This plan is a written document that is incorporated into the Final Judgment or the Order of the Court, establishing the times a parent can visit with the child.
-Child support obligations may be reduced depending on the amount of time a parent spends with the child.
+A parent who desires visitation with his or her child must request that the court establish a “parenting plan.”
+This plan is a written document that is incorporated into the Final Judgment or the Order of the Court, and the plan establishes the times a parent can visit with the child.
+Child support obligations may also be reduced depending on the amount of time a parent spends with the child.
 This takes into account that a parent spending a significant amount of time with the child is providing the child with direct support, which includes housing, food and clothing, among other things.

-Child Support Enforcement
+Failure To Pay Child Support

 The court may garnish the other parent’s wages or IRS refunds, or force the sale of certain assets to ensure child support is paid.
 Under more extreme circumstances, the parent owing money may be placed in jail until the payments are made.
 Florida courts take unpaid child support seriously, as the obligation often falls onto taxpayers.